American Indian Model Schools: Student discipline

 Mitchell Landsberg of the Los Angeles Times reported in 2009 that the AIM students "are subject to disciplinary procedures redolent of military school."
-At AIMS schools students who are late to class, do not complete homework, or violate the dress code automatically receive detention.
-A student who misbehaves once in a week receives one after-school detention lasting one hour.
+At AIMS schools, students who are late to class, do not complete homework, or violate the dress code automatically receive detention.
+A student who misbehaves once a week gets one after-school detention lasting one hour.
 A student who misbehaves again in the same week will receive another after-school detention and a four-hour Saturday detention.
 Landsberg said that by the time students become eighth-graders, "discipline is not really an issue.
 Classes are preternaturally quiet and focused.
 Visitors may be startled to notice that students do not so much as glance at them.
 They have been told to keep their attention on their work.
 They do as they are told."

 Discipline under Chavis

 During the Chavis era, students who repeatedly violated rules were humiliated by Chavis or by teachers.
-The administration often used namecalling, stereotypes, and profanities against students.
+The administration often used name-calling, stereotypes, and profanities against students.
 Some students were forced to hold signs that insulted the students.
 Robert Gammon of the East Bay Express reported in 2007 that "Chavis's boorish behavior has been tolerated because of his school's incredible test scores."
 Simone Sebastian of the San Francisco Chronicle reported that in the Chavis era, such disciplinary practices were criticized.

-Kirsten Vital, accountability head of the Oakland Unified School District, said in a letter to the AIM governing board dated July 9, 2007 that, during a visit to the AIPCS she witnessed, in the words of Nanette Asimov of the San Francisco Chronicle, "incidents bordering on educational malpractice, and that came close to child endangerment."
+Kirsten Vital, accountability head of the Oakland Unified School District, said in a letter to the AIM governing board dated July 9, 2007, that during a visit to the AIPCS, she witnessed, in the words of Nanette Asimov of the San Francisco Chronicle, "incidents bordering on educational malpractice, and that came close to child endangerment."
 Vital cited Chavis using the words "darkies" and "whities" to refer to racial and ethnic backgrounds in front of students, Chavis referring to a former employee as a "white b --"[sic] while in the presence of students, and the school forcing a girl to clean a boys' restroom as a punishment for bad behavior.

-A poster in the AIPCS hallway included a quote from Chavis, saying "You do outstanding things here and you'll be treated outstanding.
+A poster in the AIPCS hallway included a quote from Chavis, saying, "You do outstanding things here and you'll be treated outstanding.
 You act like a fool and you'll be treated like one."
-Landsberg said in 2009 that the concept was still active at AIMS schools, but had been "toned down" since Chavis left his post as head of the system.
+Landsberg said in 2009 that the concept was still in use at AIMS schools but had been "toned down" since Chavis' departure as head of the system.

 Philosophy

-Under Chavis, the school system's administration opposed to U.S. liberal philosophies, and it promoted free-market capitalism.
+Under Chavis, the school system's administration opposed U.S. liberal philosophies, and it promoted free-market capitalism.
 Chavis opposed teacher's unions.
 Landsberg reported that the AIM system schools "sometimes seem like creations of television's Colbert Report" and that the AIM system schools "mock liberal orthodoxy with such zeal that it can seem like a parody."
 American conservatives praised Chavis and the AIM Schools.
 Columnist George Will said he favored the charter school system because its "new paternalism" could close achievement gaps between socioeconomic classes.